Editor’s note: This book was formerly titled The Happiest Kid on Campus. This review has been updated (3/20) with the new title.

-The Happiest Kid on Campus: A Parent’s Guide to the Very Best College Experience (for You and Your Child) is 600 pages chock full of useful information for parents about to send their student off to college.
+The Naked Roommate: For Parents Only: A Parent’s Guide to the New College Experience is 600 pages chock full of useful information for parents about to send their student off to college.
 Don’t be fooled by the author’s lighthearted tone (fun to read).
 Parents will find a wealth of wisdom contained in this book that will help you and your student prepare for what is about to come.
-The book is chatty and entertaining – and has a practical and useful index to help you in those college “emergencies.”
+The book is chatty and entertaining — and has a practical and useful index to help you in those college ”emergencies.”

 There are two basic themes in this book that we especially like and think college parents need to hear.
 One is that college is essentially 90% amazing and 10% difficult.
 Yet, as college parents, we expend the majority of our energy worrying about and trying to deal with that 10%.
 We need to keep it in perspective — and we need to prepare ourselves and our soon-to-be college students for that 10%